 Minnesota Homeowners Insurance Liability Attorneys

 Injuries frequently happen in the home, and sometimes when you are in someone else’s home.
-Our lawyers have represented many people who were injured at a friend’s or relative’s house while visiting.
+Our lawyers represent people who are injured at a friend’s or relative’s house while visiting.
 These cases can be uncomfortable claims to make because no one wants to sue their friend or relative.
-But if you have significant medical bills or time missed from work, you may have little other choice.
+However, if you have significant medical bills or time missed from work, you may have little other choice.
 One purpose of homeowners insurance is to provide coverage for an injury accident on the owner’s property.
-Part of the premium that the homeowner pays for this insurance is to cover just this situation.
+In other words, part of the premium homeowners pay is to cover just this situation.

-If you are injured in your friend or relative’s house, they should want to make sure you are compensated for the accident.
+If you are injured in your friend or relative’s house, they probably want you to be compensated for the accident.
 They should not have a problem with you bringing a homeowners insurance claim to pay for your medical bills and other losses.
-Many of the injury at someone’s home cases our attorneys handle in MN involve a homeowner who feels terrible about the accident and wants to help in any way possible, including by providing their homeowners insurance coverage.
+Most of the injury at someone’s home cases our attorneys handle in MN involve a homeowner who feels terrible about the accident.
+They often want to help in any way possible, including by providing their homeowners insurance coverage.

 ACCIDENT INJURY COVERED BY HOMEOWNERS INSURANCE

 People are often surprised by how many situations homeowners insurance will cover.
-Homeowners insurance will cover dog bite and dog attack injuries, physical injuries such as one person accidentally hurting another person while playing football outside, injuries caused by the homeowner away from the house, and many others types of personal liability accidents.
+For example, homeowners insurance will cover dog bite and dog attack injuries.
+Homeowner’s insurance also covers situations where one person accidentally hurts another person, such as while playing a game.
+The homeowner’s insurance even includes accidents away from the house.

 If you are injured at someone’s house, or accidentally injured by someone who owns a house (or their family member who lives with them), call us and speak with a MN homeowners insurance lawyer for a free consultation.
-A top MN attorney will explain your rights to you and help you obtain fair compensation, including medical bills, lost wages, and additional compensation for your pain and suffering.
+A top MN attorney will explain your rights to you and help you obtain fair compensation.
+This starts with medical bills, lost wages, and additional compensation for your pain and suffering.
 Please call us right away because the initial investigation is very important; especially getting good photographs, saving evidence, and contacting witnesses.
-Our experienced lawyers know what we will need later for a MN case and it can be very helpful if we can get involved early.
+Our experienced lawyers know what we will need later for a MN case, and it can be very helpful if we can get involved early.